Sole Trader, Partnership, LLP or Limited Company

 3. It must also have at least one director.
 There is no longer a requirement for private companies to have a company secretary.

 4. The shareholders do not have to be directors.
-Directors will treat as employees of the company.
-So, they do not have to draw a salary form the company.
+Directors will be treated as employees of the company.
+So, they do not have to draw a salary from the company.

 5. If you are the only shareholder, you will have sole ownership of the company and are likely to also be the director who runs it.